mchion/reddit_ELT_pipeline/README.md

 - **Get only new comments**: Because of our extraction process, we loaded exactly 100 comments without regard to whether we have requested them before.
 This means that our data has duplicates.
 We read from our data warehouse the latest timestamp and use that to only extract from

 - **Load into BigQuery**: Loading data is simple enough.
-We just have to make sure it matches the
+We just have to make sure it matches the data schema that we set up with posts going in one table and comments into the other.

 ## Data Warehouse

 Our data model and data analyzation usage is simple enough to not need a data warehouse as performant and scalable as BigQuery.
 A RDBMS database like Cloud SQL would have also sufficed.
 However, the ease-of-use and popularity of BigQuery, combined with tiered pricing, led us to choose it for this simple pipeline.

 - **Data Model**: Our data model consists of two tables - one for posts and another for comments - with a one-to-many relationship between posts and comments.
-In other words, a post can be associated with many comments, but a comment can only be associated with one post.
-Organizing the data this way leads to reduced
+A post can be associated with many comments, but a comment can only be associated with one post.
+Organizing the data this way leads to reduced processing that needs to be done by analysts and also reduced redundancy.

 <p align="center">
   <img src="https://github.com/mchion/reddit_ELT_pipeline/blob/main/images/schema.svg?raw=true" alt="Data Model"/>